7x5rg/piracy-wiki/README.md

 ## 🎵 Music
 [⬆️](https://github.com/7x5rg/piracy-wiki/tree/main#-table-of-contents) \
-Music piracy has been a bitch ever since Napster shut down. \
 If you really want to torrent music you will have to find some private trackers.
 Look on reddit.

 ### Mobile listening